Skip to content

 How long before you see AI automation results?

 Implementation success depends on your data maturity and sales cycle length.
-Companies with clean data and established processes typically see initial improvements in lead scoring within 60-90 days with stable CRM and MAP connections.
+Companies with clean data and established processes can typically expect to see initial improvements in lead scoring within 60-90 days, provided CRM and MAP connections are stable and feeding the model consistently.
 Full workflow improvement across demand states requires 6-12 months of model training and refinement.

 Governance and Implementation